codingitforward/fellowship2019/README.md

 This repository features the slides our fellows presented at their end of summer Demo Day, held on August 8, 2019 at the Carnegie Institution for Science in Washington, D.C.

 ### About the Fellows
-**_Kindly note that some Fellows' presentations are not publicly accessible or the Fellow presented on a panel, so some biographies do not have a link._**
+**_Kindly note that if a Fellow's biography does not have a link, their work is not publicly available or they presented their accomplishments during a panel discussion._**

 **Brittney Atkinson-McFarlane** is a graduate student at New York University, where she is working on a Master’s in Integrated Digital Media.
 This summer, she worked as a Design Fellow at the General Services Administration supporting the visual design and user experience for Touchpoints, an internal survey tool, part of GSA’s Customer Experience Cross-Agency Platform (CX CAP) goal. | [Presentation](https://github.com/codingitforward/cdfdemoday2019/blob/master/Designing_Touchpoints_Survey_Tool.pdf)